CPR 44: Proportionality in Detailed Assessment

 The general rules on costs are governed by Part 44 of the Civil Procedure Rules.
-This part of the CPR gives discretion to the Costs Judge to make costs orders as per CPR 44.2.
-Whilst this legislation contains a number of general rules on costs; this article will focus on proportionality and how this is assessed, usually at detailed assessment, in line with CPR 44.
+This part of the CPR gives discretion to the Costs Judge to make a costs order as per CPR 44.2.
+Whilst this area of the CPR contains a number of general rules on costs; this article will focus on proportionality and how this is assessed, usually at detailed assessment, in line with CPR 44.

 CPR 44.3(5) states the following:

 “Costs incurred are proportionate if they bear a reasonable relationship to

 (a) the sums in issue in the proceedings;